 Browse supports several common cloud storage services including Dropbox, Google Drive, and Microsoft OneDrive.
-All of these services keep local copies of your images on your computer, and Browse finds and monitors these locations automatically.
+All of these services-when you have them installed on your computer and other devices-keep local copies of your images on your computer, and Browse finds and monitors these locations automatically.
 If you edit an image stored in one of these locations they are automatically updated to the cloud.

-During the installation process, ON1 Resize 2017 automatically looks for the default installation locations for these services.
+During the installation process, ON1 Resize 2019 automatically looks for the default installation locations for these services.
 If you do not have one of these services installed, or you have it installed to a non-standard location you will be asked to install or locate the folder when you click on the source.
 You can hide services you don't use in the Preferences.